Global Marketing… What is it?

 One way McDonald’s expanded into international markets was to bring local foods, flavors, and cuisines to their menus.

 It’s a strategy that has paid dividends for them over the years.

 Apple crowned The King of Global Marketing

-But as of today I’m crowning them the king (If you’re from Apple, have the CEO contact me and I’ll send out the certificate).
+As of today I’m crowning them the king (If you’re from Apple, have your CEO contact me and I’ll send out the certificate).

 Can you say… Worlds First Company worth 1 Trillion Dollars?